Harvard University logo

 Harvard Graduate School of Design

-Founded in 1914, focusing on architecture, landscape architecture, and urban planning.
+Founded in 1914, offering programs in architecture, landscape architecture, urban planning, and design studies.

 📚